Calcium Channel Blockers

 • Heart failure

-• Should generally be avoided in systolic heart failure.
-Nifedipine and diltiazem can have a negative inotropic effect and should be avoided in left systolic dysfunction.
+• Verapamil and diltiazem can have a negative inotropic effect and should be avoided in left systolic dysfunction.
 It is thought that this negative inotropic effect outweighs the benefits of reduced afterload.

 Mechanism

-• These calcium channels are found in the SA and AV nodes.
+• In His-Purkinje system in the heart – especially in the SA and AV nodes.
 These tissues depend on slow acting calcium currents to develop their action potentials.
 Fast response myocardial tissues (in the atria, ventricles and accessory pathways) instead depend on sodium channels

-• They are sometimes classified as class IV anti-arrythmics because of their mechanism of action
+• The non-dihydropyridines (cardioselective CCBs) are sometimes classified as class IV anti-arrhythmics because of their mechanism of action

 • In clinical practice, this prolongs the PR interval, and reduces the sinus rate